SAP-samples/cloud-extension-sales-middleware/deployment/README.md

 </ol>

 ### Database - MongoDB
-There are multiple ways to have a MongoDB, for production should be used 1 solution.
+There are multiple ways to implement MongoDB.
+For production, use the first option below.
 <ol>
 <li>
-Use Azure(Azure CosmosDB) by creating an instance of from Service Catalog - Add-Ons.
+Use Azure (Azure CosmosDB) by creating an instance of from Service Catalog - Add-Ons.
-Bind created MongoDB service instance to already existent <code>sales-middleware-rest</code> deployments / k8s apps, see bellow how to deploy the components, using <code>mongodb_</code> prefix.
+Bind created MongoDB service instance to already existent <code>sales-middleware-rest</code> deployments / k8s apps, see below how to deploy the components, using <code>mongodb_</code> prefix.
 </li>

 <li>
-Temporary in memory (without persistence) only statefull service MongoDB on K8S cluster
+Temporary in memory (without persistence) only stateful service MongoDB on K8S cluster

 ```sh
 helm repo add bitnami https://charts.bitnami.com/bitnami